Stay Winter Active With These Tips

-Some activities are obviously more rigorous than others, but for some it’s not necessary to find an activity that doubles as a full-body workout.
-Winter related outdoor hobbies offer some low-impact exercise with to get you out of the house.
+Some activities are obviously more rigorous than others, but for some, it’s not necessary to find an activity that doubles as a full-body workout.
+Winter-related outdoor hobbies offer some low-impact exercise to get you out of the house.

 A summer lover that usually spends an hour a day hiking or walking the dog may not feel fulfilled making a snow angel or bird watching, but it’s an option to get outside and stay moving.